 This toolkit was created by Livelihoods Knowledge Exchange Network (LiKEN), a non-profit organization based in Kentucky.
 LiKEN connects local knowledge with specialized expertise to support and empower communities and community organizations, as they build economic futures based on local assets, common values and shared visions.

-The toolkit has been developed in the context of LiKEN’s Water Collaboratory program and the collaborative research project “Water Climate Equity” (WCE).
-The content of this toolkit was formed between 2022 to 2025, through an iterative process of knowledge sharing within community spaces and cross-sectoral forums of knowledge exchange, including the one formed with LiKEN’s research partners in the WCE project, Pacific Institute (PI) and Rural Community Assistance Partnership (RCAP).
-It builds on long-term relationships and deep listening of the water stories shared by water operators and other water professionals, community members and civil society networks, city council and water board members, while also paying close attention to those most exposed to water risks.
+The toolkit has been developed in the context of LiKEN’s Water Collaboratory program and the collaborative research project “Water and Climate Equity” (WCE).
+The content of this toolkit was formed between 2022 to 2025, through a back-and-forth process of knowledge sharing within community spaces and meetings across various parts of the water cycle (community residents, technical experts, water system managers and employees, government officials) to exchange knowledge, including LiKEN’s research and action partners in the WCE project, Pacific Institute (PI) and Rural Community Assistance Partnership (RCAP).
+This toolkit is a result of long-term relationships and deep listening to the water stories shared by water operators and other water professionals, community members and civil society networks, city council and water board members, while also paying close attention to those most exposed to water risks.

 Sources